Moate: Education

+Primary

 Moate has two primary schools: St. Brigid's Primary School on Station Road, formerly known as Convent Primary School, is co-educational and was founded by the Sisters of Mercy in 1861.
 The other is St. Oliver Plunkett Boys' Primary School on Lake Road.

+Secondary

 The town's secondary school is Moate Community School on Church Street.
+It was created on September 1, 1996 by combining three schools: the Convent of Mercy Secondary School, the Carmelite College secondary school, and Moate Vocational School.
 A new building opened in the school in 2002 containing a gymnasium, four new science laboratories, a home economics room, art room, lecture hall, technical drawing classroom and an oratory as well as general classrooms and offices.
 It has approximately 1,250 students (including Moate Business College) and a staff of 130.
 The business college provides courses including performance arts and information technology.